 Living in a world where Google seems to answer all of our questions without having to even think about it, it’s often hard for students to understand how the knowledge they’re learning in the classroom can be used to make a greater impact in the world around them.
 While innovative and creative teachers go to great distances to make the curriculum exciting and relevant for students, the gap between the curriculum and its relevance in the real world leaves many students feeling ill-prepared to use the skills they learn in school to tackle bigger problems.
 This issue of students feeling a lack of purpose has been a growing topic in education, as noted in articles from EdSurge and MindShift.
 Both articles mention William Damon’s research conducted at the Stanford Center of Adolescence, showing that “only about 20 percent of high school students report being purposeful.”

 At Classtime, we envision today’s students working collaboratively and creatively towards solving bigger goals.
 Students should understand why the topics they’re learning in the classroom matter in the real world and how the skills they’re learning in the classroom give them the power to drive change through combining forces in a collaborative team.
-Excitingly, we are at a time when the tremendous scalability and cost-efficiency of internet technology has the ability to combine forces with teachers to strengthen the relevancy between the curriculum’s content and real-world challenges, motivating students become engaged and active citizens of tomorrow.
+Excitingly, we are at a time when the tremendous scalability and cost-efficiency of internet technology have the ability to combine forces with teachers to strengthen the relevancy between the curriculum’s content and real-world challenges, motivating students to become engaged and active citizens of tomorrow.

 In order to reach this vision, we’ve built Classtime as the teacher’s classroom companion.
 Teachers do not have the luxury of spending hours dedicated to each student to make sure they’re engaged and thoroughly understand the curriculum.
-This is our motivation for Collaborative Challenges — to multiply the teacher’s impact without multiplying their effort by engaging and motivating students and offering teacher’s immediate insights into students’ understanding of the lesson.
+This is our motivation for Collaborative Challenges — to multiply the teacher’s impact without multiplying their effort by engaging and motivating students and offering teachers immediate insights into students’ understanding of the lesson.

 Here is how we plan to do so: